hxynh/BookStore/README.md

 # React + TypeScript + Vite

+##Note:
+The Bookstore is set up with concurrently and can be accessed by running the command 'npm run dev'.
+To run server and client individually please use the command 'npm run server' for backend and 'npm run client' for frontend
+This project has been deployed to Vercel.
+Please visit https://book-store-pearl-ten.vercel.app/

 ## Features
 - Users can login by entering their name to view a personalized Welcome message and can logout to clear their name
 - Users can add new books by clicking on the 'Add Book' located at the top right corner of the Navigation Bar